Our Senior Leadership Team

 He now runs an HR solutions, OD interventions, executive support and a public speaking consultancy.

 Shakil is currently a member of the regional leadership team for Mosaic, a mentoring charity founded by HRH the Prince of Wales, working with young people from deprived communities to realise their talents and potential.
-Shakil was elected as Honorary Treasurer of the CIPD at its AGM in December 2016.
+Shakil was elected as Honorary Treasurer of the CIPD in December 2016 and is Chair of the Audit and Risk Committee, a member of the People, Culture and Remuneration Committee and Board race champion.

 Nelarine is Professor of Organisation Studies at the School of Business and Management at Queen Mary, University of London.
 She has made a number of contributions to us in her capacity as an academic and has taught on many CIPD accredited courses.
 She has served as a Trustee and Director on the boards of a housing association, international societies, social enterprise, development trust, regeneration committee and national charities.